thomasgalliker/PiWeatherStation/README.md

 ```

 ### Run PiWeatherStation
+- Connect to the access point with the SSID "Pi_..." and the wifi password given during setup.
-- Access the API using http://{ip-address-raspberry}:5000/swagger/index.html in order to start the Swagger UI.
+- Access the web API with the browser: https://192.168.10.1:5001/swagger/index.html.
-- Use the /login method to authenticate with the API.
+- Use the API method `/api/identity/login` to get an authentication token.
+Press the Swagger authorize button to use the authentication token.
 - Call any other API method after successful login.

 ### Troubleshooting & Maintenance
 #### Update and restart the service
 If anything in the service definition (weatherdisplay.api.service file) is changed, the service needs to be stopped and restarted.